alexsocop/LongCount/README.md

 The converter also displays:

 - the Long Count components;
+- a two-column calendar arrangement using Unicode Mayan numerals;
 - the Cholqʼij number and day name;
 - the Haabʼ day and period;
 - the Lord of the Night; and